sachagd/converters/README.txt

 -  png2pdf convert mutiple png into a single pdf

 -  yt2mp3 convert a yt playlist into mutiple mp3 files :

-      - version 1 ensure that all mp3 file have the same name as the youtube video

-      - version 2 is about 35% faster

 -  mp42mp3 convert mutiple mp4 file into multiple mp3 (each mp4 file create mutiple mp3 file on its own, one for each audio track)